The 9 Lawsuits that are Putting Your CBD and Hemp Company at Risk

 1) Banking & Payment Processors: One company is in a dispute with a payment processing company that is holding more than $500k in funds.
 There is hope that this will become less frequent now that the banking policies are freeing up larger banks to do business with CBD companies.
 In the meantime, how can you avoid this?
 Talk to a lot of processors (and banks) and get a better understanding of their policies, rates and penalties specifically for CBD.
 Pick the best company, and read the fine print.
 I’d also talk to friendly competitors in the industry and see who they are using.
 Additionally, make sure you are using best practices for accepting credit cards to avoid chargebacks and credit card fraud.

 2) American Disabilities Act Website Civil Suits: Several CBD companies have been sued because their websites weren’t compliant with ADA regulations.
 One visually impaired guy sued 60 different companies that weren’t compliant.
 Yes - REALLY.
-Talk to a web professional, do some Googling on how to fix this, and then talk to an attorney who specializes in digital tech to ensure your website is compliant.
+Talk to a web professional, do some Googling on how to fix this, and then talk to an attorney who specialises in digital tech to ensure your website is compliant.

 3) Seed & Clone Disputes: While only 5.7% of the suits were related to seeds and clones, I’m gathering from the whispers at hemp trade shows and online discussions that this is a greater problem.
 How can you fix this?
 Know your partner and know your partner’s source.
 Ensure that you speak with AT LEAST 3 potential partners.
 Check all of their CofA’s, certifications and also get referrals for previous clients.
 Talk to industry experts, consultants and associations.
 Remember, you get what you pay for.
 But in this case, you won’t find out for 4 months after you invest hundreds of hours and a ton of cash, which makes getting the right seeds crucial.